Alert

 Feedback surface for status messages, validation results, and system notices in PyColors UI.

-The Alert component communicates important information to the user: neutral notices, success confirmations, warnings, and critical errors.
+The Alert component communicates important information directly inside the interface.

 Heads up